OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 Members
 -------
 Project member management interface.
 Here you can see the group memberships of the users as well.
 The users' system state [admin, user, banned] can be set here.
-In addition, you can also access the user's profile page from here where you can also change the profile.
+In addition, you can also access the user's profile page from here where you can also change the profile (https://fontawesome.com/v4.7.0/icon/user-secret).

 Mapserver settings